 Like the Male Warrior Myth laid out by Joseph Campbell, Joy goes on a long, difficult journey.
 But she doesn’t fight her way through one opponent after another, ending with a big bloody big struggle.
 She thinks and feels her way through the labyrinth that is Riley’s mind.
 Nor is there a Minotaur at the center that Joy must slay.
 There are references to some of the old Greek myths, such as the Cyclops in the form of a giant, scary clown and a mountain which Joy, as Sisyphus, must climb only to tumble back down and try again.
 But it’s the way she handles the opposition, and ultimately succeeds, that makes this a new Female Myth story.

 Her primary ally in this journey, and the key to its final success, is another woman, Sadness.
 As in any Buddy Picture Comedy, the buddy is the first opponent.
 In the mind of Joy and the audience, Sadness is her polar opposite and best avoided whenever possible.
 But the key to the anagnorisis, for Joy and thus Riley as well, is that experiencing loss and Sadness is part of growing up.

 Other examples of the Female Myth form:

 Coraline — A girl retreats into her imagination where her ideal home life is found.
-She realises she doesn’t want what she thought she wanted after all, and battles the demons before returning to reality more grateful and satisfied.
+She realises she doesn’t want what she thought she wanted after all, and big struggles the demons before returning to reality more grateful and satisfied.

 Arrival — A woman’s ability to see holistically instead of divisively is matched by the story’s structure, and results in a personal and global revolution.